onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 **NOTE**: See section 7.3.1.4 for comments on support of partial health checks.

-FAILURE – A health check playbook shall return a non-zero return code in case xNF is not 100% healthy because one or more xNF application processes are stopped or not ready to take service requests or because critical or non-critical resources are not ready or because there are open MINOR, MAJOR or CRITICAL traps/alarms or because there are issues with the xNF that need attention even if they do not impact services provided by the xNF.
+FAILURE – A health check playbook shall return a non-zero return code in case VNF or PNF is not 100% healthy because one or more VNF or PNF application processes are stopped or not ready to take service requests or because critical or non-critical resources are not ready or because there are open MINOR, MAJOR or CRITICAL traps/alarms or because there are issues with the VNF or PNF that need attention even if they do not impact services provided by the VNF or PNF.

-A failed health-check playbook shall also create one file (per xNF), in JSON format, named after the xNF instance name, followed by "_results.txt" to indicate health-check was executed and found issues in the health of the xNF.
-This is to differentiate from failure to run health-check playbook or playbook tasks to verify the health of the xNF,
+A failed health-check playbook shall also create one file (per VNF or PNF), in JSON format, named after the VNF or PNF instance name, followed by "_results.txt" to indicate health-check was executed and found issues in the health of the VNF or PNF.
+This is to differentiate from failure to run health-check playbook or playbook tasks to verify the health of the VNF or PNF,
 example: vfdb9904v_results.txt, with the following contents:

 .. code-block:: java